Nuku Hiva imperial pigeon: Description

-The Marquesan imperial pigeon is sooty-gray on the head, throat and breast, with a white band just behind the bill that can be seen from some distance.
+The Nuku Hiva imperial pigeon is sooty-gray on the head, throat and breast, with a white band just behind the bill that can be seen from some distance.
 The belly is slightly browner in color than the rest of the underside.
 The upperparts, wings and tail are glossy green with a bluish tint.
 The underside of both the tail and the wings are black.
 The bill is black, with a swollen cere that gives the face a unique sloping look just above the bill.

 This bird has an cooing advertising call that consist of a loud, deep, guttural 'neah-ah, neah-ah, neah-ah, neah-ah or naw-aw, naw-naw or uh-wah, uh-wah, uh-wah.
 This call is so deep in timber that it is sometimes described as cow-like.
 A call, probably consisting of an excitement call, has been described as a crow-like krawk, krawk.